hamelsmu/code_search/README.md

 #### Docker Containers

-You can use this container to reproduce the environment the authors used for this tutorial.
+You can use these container to reproduce the environment the authors used for this tutorial.

-[hamelsmu/ml-gpu](https://hub.docker.com/r/hamelsmu/ml-gpu/): Use this container for any *gpu* bound parts of the tutorial.
+ - [hamelsmu/ml-gpu](https://hub.docker.com/r/hamelsmu/ml-gpu/): Use this container for any *gpu* bound parts of the tutorial.
 We recommend running the entire tutorial on an aws `p3.8xlarge` and using this image.

-[hamelsmu/ml-cpu](https://hub.docker.com/r/hamelsmu/ml-cpu/) Use this container for any *cpu* bound parts of this tutorial.
+ - [hamelsmu/ml-cpu](https://hub.docker.com/r/hamelsmu/ml-cpu/) Use this container for any *cpu* bound parts of this tutorial.

 ---
 ## PRs And Comments Are Welcome